You can build an entire speech around one line.

 Or maybe the killer line is the end.
 And the idea is to build up to it.

 The line doesn’t always survive untouched.
-It often morphs into something even smarter or funnier or entirely different.
+It usually morphs into something even smarter or funnier or entirely different.

 But it lights the fuse.